seiseisette/Gen-IA/README.md

 # 📚 genialabile.com

 **Minimal Welcome Website**
-GENiaLABILE - Advanced-GPT inspiring multidimensional solutions and unlocking creative potential.
+Genialabile & Co. - Advanced-GPTs inspiring multidimensional solutions and unlocking creative potential.

 ---

 ## 🤖 About Genialabile

-Genialabile is a cutting-edge system powered by Advanced-GPT frameworks, designed to deliver innovative, multidimensional solutions while fostering creativity and growth.
+Genialabile is a cutting-edge system powered by Advanced-GPTs frameworks, designed to deliver innovative, multidimensional solutions while fostering creativity and growth.
 This project aims to bridge technology and human potential seamlessly.
 *Running on ChatGPT — OpenAI as Beta in preview access.*

 ---

 ## 🔒 License

-© 2025 Genialabile.
+© 2025 Genialabile & Co.
 All Rights Reserved.
 This project is proprietary and no longer available as open-source.
 Designed by **[seiseisette](https://github.com/seiseisette)**.